-We are inviting applications for Centre-UB PhD studentships starting in October 2026.
+We are inviting applications for two Centre-UB PhD studentships starting in October 2026 which are only open to UK home students.

 Please see Studentship Opportunities for more detailed information about the available projects.